ACROBAT | 7-MINUTE READ

 Starting with an effective thesis statement is the key to writing a good paper.
 This single sentence should tell the reader what position you take and why you take that position.
 It should also explain what the reader will learn from your paper and briefly outline the highlights of your argument.
 A weak thesis statement means you’re building your essay on unsteady ground.
 If the statement is obvious, ambiguous, or not a complete sentence, you’ll need to hit the drawing board again.

 Your thesis statement will depend on your writing assignment.
-So before jumping in to write a thesis, explore these different types of essays (and different types of thesis statements) to identify the style of writing you need to employ.
+So before jumping into writing a thesis, explore these different types of essays (and different types of thesis statements) to identify the style of writing you need to employ.

 This is a piece of writing that identifies a topic, often in the form of a specific question, and initially takes a neutral, balanced stance.
 For this essay, you’ll need to gather information from different credible sources and provide a well-supported critical analysis without necessarily persuading the reader to one side over the other.
 Analytical essays are a standard form of academic writing and can dissect research findings, analyze books, and so much more.